How to help your horse’s tail grow!

-Well, a horse's tail length is determined by lots of factors.
+- A horse’s tail length is determined by lots of factors.
 Genetics, his environment, nutrition, and care.
-All hair grows according to a TIME schedule - not a length schedule.
+All hair grows according to a TIME schedule – not a length schedule.
 More on that topic here!
-In order to get a longer tail, you have to have the existing and future tail be healthy and damage free.
-Magic lotions CAN protect the hair that he already has from breakage, damage, and if it's conditioned enough, from getting too tangled and caught on things.
+In order to get a long tail, you have to have the existing and future tail be healthy and damage-free.
+Magic lotions CAN protect the hair that he already has from breakage, damage, and if it’s conditioned enough, from getting too tangled and caught on things.

-This freisian sport horse has a naturally long tail.
+This Friesian sport horse has a naturally long tail.
 Thanks, genetics!

-In the nutrition department, we have a great friend in Karen Isberg, the President of Kentucky Performance Products.
-Here are her suggestions for tail growth from the inside out!!
+In the nutrition department, in Kentucky Performance Products.
+Here are some suggestions for tail growth from the inside out!!